Bookbird Submission Guidelines

 In-text references: critical works

 The first time you refer to a secondary source or a critical work in the text, please give the author’s full name.
-Thereafter please use the author’s last name, date of publication and page number using the conventions outlined in the MLA style guide.
+Thereafter please use the author’s last name and page number, using the conventions outlined in the MLA style guide.

 It is usually more helpful to readers if you list children’s books separately from the list of secondary sources.
 A list of children’s books by a particular author is usually best organized in chronological (or reverse chronological) order, but a list of children’s books by various authors is probably easier to consult if it is laid out in alphabetical order.